Friday, 17 February 2012

 65g fresh, medium fine grated coconut

-2 x 125g natural yoghurt (Rani prefers one pot natural one pot Greek yoghurt)
+2 x 125g natural yoghurt (Rani prefers one pot natural yoghurt to one pot Greek yoghurt)

 1 heaped tsp fresh mint